vcon-dev/vcon-server/server/links/datatrails/datatrails-link-readme.md

 ## Support

-For issues, questions, or contributions, please open an issue in the GitHub repository or contact the maintainer.
+For issues, questions, or contributions, please open an issue in the GitHub repository or contact [DataTrails Support](https://support.datatrails.ai/)

 ## License